mvolkmann/blog/src/htmx.md

 returning JSON to the browser, parsing JSON in the browser, and using client-side code to convert the data into HTML?
-With htmx the steps of serializing data to JSON on the server and parsing JSON in the browser are elimated.
+With htmx the steps of serializing data to JSON on the server and parsing JSON in the browser are eliminated.

 What are the advantages of generating HTML in the browser instead of doing the same work on the server?